MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantPreAuthSettings.md

 Set-SPOTenantPreAuthSettings -Add -Type Deny -IncludedApps "00000000-0000-0000-0000-000000000000,11111111-1111-1111-1111-111111111111"
 ```
-This example enables pre auth for the tenant overall, but it has overlapping settings between the allow and deny lists.
-The allow list setting allows the app with id 00000000-0000-0000-0000-000000000000 to use pre auth for WAC, Embed, and Download features.
+This example disables pre auth for the tenant overall, but it has overlapping settings between the allow and deny lists.
+The allow list setting tries to allow the app with id 00000000-0000-0000-0000-000000000000 to use pre auth for WAC, Embed, and Download features.
 But the deny list setting denies the same app from using pre auth for all features.

-In this case, the app with id 00000000-0000-0000-0000-000000000000 will not be allowed to use pre auth for any feature (including all the allow-listed features) because the deny list takes precedence over the allow list.
+In this case, the app with id 00000000-0000-0000-0000-000000000000 will be denied from using pre auth for any feature (including all the allow-listed features) because the deny list takes precedence over the allow list.
 Any other app will be denied from using pre auth for any feature.

 ## PARAMETERS